 Here is a quick low down of this past trip

 A traincation is when a good part of the journey is spent on a train or in other words, the train trip is a part of it and not only our transportation, and we like it that way.

-The problem could be you
+The problem could be you.

 There is a little something there for everyone.
 The food is fantastic, and so is the music!
 If you like the local fair or not, there is something there for you too (you can always go to a McDonald’s).
-I do not like seafood, BUT I found plenty to eat!
-Well, sometimes, as you’ll see, I can be adventurous.
+I do not like seafood, but I found plenty to eat!

 As I said, I am sometimes adventurous with eating, and I did have the alligator sausage Po-Boy with Tabasco Pepper Jelly & Creole Mustard.
 Oh my, that was a tasty dish with a Dixie Beer!

 The Hall and the house band are full of history and known for keeping the traditional New Orleans music alive.

-The Preservation Hall Band dates back to 1961 has showcased the top players in Dixieland and changes often, and the passion for the traditional music style is always there!
-I wanted to go there since I was in high school.
+The Preservation Hall Band dates back to 1961 and has showcased the top players in Dixieland and changes often, and the passion for the traditional music style is always there!
+I have wanted to go there since I was in high school.
 When I was in high school, I borrowed a CD from the library and fell in love with the music and band, and I finally got there.

 To get tickets for the Preservation Hall, either buy your Big Spender tickets early and get reserved seats or wait in line with your cash to buy your tickets before the concert.
 The line for tickets starts outside the front door.
-Try to be toward the begging of the line for a chance at a bench seat.
+Try to be toward the start of the line for a chance at a bench seat.

 Preservation Hall doesn’t sell concessions, but you can bring beverages.
 So, if you were walking around with a Handgernade, you can get that in with you.